Reviewer: John Dorney

 The film goes on to lay out a barely believable, were it not so well documented, litany of evidence, showing that elements of the RUC, in particular the Special Branch, systematically destroyed evidence relating to the killings, including the perpetrators’ car, which was abandoned in a nearby field and the interview notes of subsequent interrogations.

 It turns out, according to the film, that one of the team of three killers was an informant for the RUC and that the force even had advance notice of the attack, though they did not believe it would go ahead on the night in question.

-And even more shockingly, the film goes on to name the killers, one of whom it says was serving British soldier and who still lives a short distance away from Loughinisland.
+And even more shockingly, the film goes on to name the killers, one of whom it says was a serving British soldier, who still lives a short distance away from Loughinisland.
 It seems that his wife wrote to a local SDLP councillor naming her husband as the main shooter on June 18, 1994.

 Irish libel laws are extremely strict, so this review will not repeat any of the names mentioned.